dnarayanan/pygadgetreader/readme.txt

-This module contains a function for reading in data from Gadget type 1 snapshot files, reading in Gadget type 1 header information, and one for reading data from the PStarGroupFinder properties file (galprop).
+This module contains a function for reading in particle data from Gadget (type 1) binary files, TIPSY binary files, TIPSY aux/envira/future files, PStarGroupFinder property files (galprop), and Gadget/TIPSY header files.
 These functions are described below:

 REQUIREMENTS:
  -python